phamducminh/Today-I-Learned/general/programming-books-you-wish-you-read-earlier.md

 ---
 # Inspiration

-Inspired by Marty Jacobs and his article about Programming Books You Wish You Read Earlier.
+Inspired by Marty Jacobs and his article about **Programming Books You Wish You Read Earlier**.
 You can read more in [here](https://zeroequalsfalse.press/posts/programming-books-you-wish-you-read-earlier/).